ismasan/ismaelcelis.com/content/posts/decide-evolve-react-pattern-in-ruby.md

 end
 ```

 That's _evolve_ done.
-Given a piece of state and one or more events, return an updated state.
+Given a piece of state and one or more events, update the state.

 ### 3. React